saadjsct/hugo-blog/content/posts/bible-cross-references.md

 Each curved line represents a cross-reference between two verses (the references you see on page margins in your bible).
 The color of each arc represents the distance between the referenced verses.
 For example, the pink arcs correspond to references between verses nearer to each other than the ones connected by green arcs.

-## Reading the lines
+## Reading between the lines
 Now that we have decoded the graph, I want to share some quick observations that I personally find striking.

 Starting from the obvious, this is the strongest statement about the internal integrity of the bible.
 You can't find this kind of internal connections anywhere except in an organic structure.
 This is actually what makes organic structures so distinct from any man-made system, that is, the complexity of everything being connected to everything. so when Paul called the scriptures "*living*" in his epistle to the Hebrews in a context of heavy referencing to the Old Testament, I imagine he had something like this in his mind.

-## The non-linearity
+## non-linearit
 Another structural property that is clear from the graph is the non-linearity of the scriptures.
-By non-linearity, I mean that the progression of the book doesn't move in a straight line, neither in time (chronologically) nor in abstraction (from the simpler to the more complex).
+By non-linearity I mean that the progression of the book doesn't move in a straight line, neither in time (chronologically) nor in abstraction (from the simpler to the more complex).
 Even if you haven't read the bible before, you can clearly see from a structural point of view of this graph that whatever this book is about, **the beginnings are in the ends and the ends are in the beginnings. and you can't fully understand the first chapter of the book without every other chapter.**

 ## About the subject
 Other than the structural information this graph provides, I claim it provides a tangible evidence for two important conclusions about the scriptures that directly fall from those structural properties.